HOW TO CREATE THE NEXT SOCIAL NETWORK

 - Partner with a site and offer their complimentary service or product

-These are just a few options you have too promote your social network.
-Once you get enough users the site will grow with little too no promotion at all.
-The largest social network to date (Facebook) does not need to spend a dime too promote their site.
-All of Facebook’s new users are being referred from friends and family.
+These are just a few options you have to promote your social network.
+Once you get enough users, the site will grow with little to no promotion at all.
+The largest social network to date (Facebook) does not need to spend a dime on promoting its site.
+All of Facebook’s new users are being referred by friends and family.